Last updated: June 2026 · Covers 10 tools across 4 categories

 Aider is a terminal-first AI coding agent with deep git integration.
 It tracks changes in your git history, commits automatically after each task, and understands your codebase through its own code map — a compressed representation of your repo's structure that fits within any model's context window.

 Aider supports virtually every major AI provider and runs from the command line with no IDE dependency.
-It is particularly strong for:
+It is particularly strong for large codebases, CI/CD pipelines, and developers who want every AI-generated change tracked in git from the start.
+Aider is open-source and free — you pay only for API usage.

 | Aider | |